MaxiMir/Motive/blog/harnessing-the-power-of-visualization/en.md

 <a name="practice"></a>

-## 4. How to Practice Visualization
+## 4. How to practice visualization

 Here are some tips for practicing visualization effectively: